TheMaccabees/ctf-writeups/GoogleCTF2018Quals/back-to-the-basics/README.md

 We now have [a script that solves all the challenges and extracts the password](decrypt_and_solve.py)!

-The script only takes in an input file, and prints:
+The script only takes in an input PRG file, and prints:

 ```
 Load address: 0x0801